MKarimi21/MKarimi21/README.md

 <p class="text-justify" align="left">

-  I am an MSc in systems optimization and my skill in the field of Machine Learning engineering and Project Management & Control.
-I have recently entered AI/ML Product Management field and I am interested in working professionally in this field and growing many companies with my knowledge of product management and business intelligence and etc.
+  I have an MSc in industrial engineering with concentrations in machine learning, project planning and control, and systems optimization.
+I have recently been involved in the field of machine learning product management and I am highly eager to forge ahead in the mentioned field.
+I intend to maneuver my knowledge and skills in connection with product management, business intelligence, machine learning, etc., and collaborate with well-known and established teams of companies and organizations in an agile manner.
+This will provide an opportunity for me to develop and improve the product and to play an influential role in this area.
   <br>
-  I'm Skilled in Python, Agile Methodology, MS Power BI and Tableau, MS Project and Excel, and COMFAR.
+  I'm Skilled in Python, Product Management, Agile Methodology, MS Power BI and Tableau, MS Project and Excel, and COMFAR.
   <br>
   And I love to learn CEH, Cryptography, Open Source Society and Sociology. 🙂